kevinjpetersen/BlazorQuery/README.md

 ## Change log
+- **Version 0.0.2 (Sybaris) - 2020-07-29**
+  - Functionality added
+    - Update projects to build with latest version of Blazor
+	- Migration from blazor preview --> blazor release
+	- Starting wrapping fadein and fadeout
+	- New testapp to test with blazor webassembly, and refactoring to make common code between the 2 testaspp
 - **Version 0.0.1 - 2019-07-09**
   - Functionality added
     - Added Select (Equivalent to $/jQuery, to select elements)